Benefits of E-commerce For Customers and Businesses

 #4 C2C – Consumer to Consumer: This model refers to one individual person selling a product or service to another individual person through the internet.
 For example via platforms like eBay or Etsy.

-#5 D2C - Direct to Consumer: A newest e-commerce model, where a brand sells directly to their end customer without going through distributor, wholesaler or retailer.
-A popular example are subscriptions or selling via social platforms, such as Facebook, Instagram or Pinterest.
+#5 D2C – Direct to Consumer: The newest e-commerce model, where a brand sells directly to their end customer without going through distributor, wholesaler, or retailer.
+A popular example is subscriptions or selling via social platforms, such as Facebook, Instagram, or Pinterest.